 – Supervision and evaluation of student leaders

-Assistant Director is accountable for the effective development, instruction and evaluation of student participants in advanced seminar courses.
+Accountable for the effective development, instruction and evaluation of student participants in advanced seminar courses.
 To include:

 – Development of course outline and learning outcomes

 – Supervision and risk management of participant safety